tlong314/tlong314.github.io/README.md

 Color Palettes

-Modern design aesthetics often rely on vibrant colors.
+Modern design aesthetics involve carefully chosen colors and a palette suitable for the current project.
 Below are some sample color palettes I have created.
-The first palette was developed for my JavaScript-based game engine, cmgame.js.
-The color screenshots that follow are all from the math game "Swipe Correct" I developed for collegemathgames.com.
+The first palette was developed for my JavaScript-based game engine, cmgame.js, and is inspired by modern flat design palettes.
+The vibrant color screenshots that follow are all from the math game "Swipe Correct" I developed for collegemathgames.com.

+(CMGame engine, cmgame.js)

 ![alt text](https://raw.githubusercontent.com/tlong314/tlong314.github.io/main/cmg_palette.png)

+(Swipe Correct)

 ![alt text](https://raw.githubusercontent.com/tlong314/tlong314.github.io/main/swipe1_small.png)